 What we’re all familiar with are the ups and downs, the sad and the happy we experience, which can significantly dent our well-being.

-So what becomes important is regulating these hosts of feelings, which impacts how you’re perceived by others.
+It becomes important to regulate these hosts of feelings, which impacts how you’re perceived by others.

 Emotions which are not in check can pose a danger, if you happen to suddenly erupt in “road rage,” for instance.